jhucsf/spring2020/assign/assign02.md

 Test thoroughly!
 Try to exercise the corner cases in your code.

 In addition to testing valid inputs, you should also test invalid inputs.
-One challenge for testing invalid inputs is that the correct program behavior is exiting with an exit code of 1: however, you don't want the test program to *actually* exit when an invalid input is tested, since that would exit the test program!
+One challenge for testing invalid inputs is that the correct program behavior is exiting with an exit code of 1: however, you don't want the test program to *actually* exit when an invalid input is tested, since that would cause the test program to exit!
 The file **cTests.c** has support for redirecting calls to the `exit` function so that they return control to your test function, rather than exiting the program.
 Let's say, for example, that you want to test that a function called `eval` properly calls `exit` when given an invalid postfix expression.
 The test function should set the `exitExpected` variable to a nonzero value, and then use `sigsetjmp` and `siglongjmp` as follows:

 ```c
 expectedExit = 1; /* about to test code that is supposed to call exit */